MobilityData/gtfs-validator/README.md

 1. fill in a title and the requested information for your PR
 1. use the dropddown on the *green* `Create pull request` button to select **Create draft pull request**
 1. clic the *green* `Draft pull request` button

+While we welcome all contributions, our [members and sponsors](https://mobilitydata.org/members/) see their PRs and issues prioritized.